-Thanks to you all for making 2010 a great photo restoration year and heres looking forward to another challenge packed 2011!
+Thanks to you all for making 2010 a great photo restoration year and here’s looking forward to another challenge packed 2011!

-During the last year we have noticed many more photo restoration companies coming on line and the competition is stiffer than ever.
-With your help we will continue to strive and push forward.
+During the last year, we have noticed many more photo restoration companies coming online and the competition is stiffer than ever.
+With your help, we will continue to strive and push forward.

-During the past year we have restored some interesting photos, from record attempts in aviation and cycling, historic moments from the Titanic and we have been on TV and on going negotiations for the restoration of some historic war photos.
+During the past year, we have restored some interesting photos, from record attempts in aviation and cycling, historic moments from the Titanic and we have been on TV and ongoing negotiations for the restoration of some historic war photos.

 I personally have some advice for those of you visiting the blog for the first time.
 Are wondering how to assess this company as someone who can help restore your photos?

-If the company is working full time in photo restoration why would they use a “form” for you to contact them.
+If the company is working full time in photo restoration why would they use a “form” for you to contact them?
 Surely they would be at a workstation restoring photos?
 Therefore they would have a phone next to them, wouldn’t they?

 Is the company you are interested in undercutting everyone else you have looked at?
 More likely they are failing as a business and are desperate to get the work.
 If they only charge a small amount for their restoration be sure to know where the restoration work is being carried out.

-Its perfectly possible the work is being farmed out to eastern countries where labor is cheaper.
-That’s ok if you like the restoration style in this part of the world, which is airbrushed and soft, exaggerated colours and smoothed over skin, so much so it looks like porcelain.
+Its perfectly possible the work is being farmed out to eastern countries where labour is cheaper.
+That’s ok if you like the restoration style in this part of the world, which is airbrushed and soft, exaggerated colours and smoothed over the skin, so much so it looks like porcelain.
 Contact is likely to be slower as well and if you need any adjustments to your photo and the time zones are very different be prepared for a long wait for a response.